tteguayco/PowerShell-Analyzers/Readme.md

 ### Pre-requisites

-The PSScriptAnalyzer module must be installed.
+The *PSScriptAnalyzer* module must be installed.
+If it's not installed, then running the script in `pwsh` will output no results and running it in `powershell` will throw an exception.
 Follow the steps [here](https://docs.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/overview?view=ps-modules#installing-psscriptanalyzer).

-Note that if you are usnig this in GitHub Actions, the common images (`windows-latest` and `ubuntu-latest`) already have it so you don't need to do anything.
+Note that if you are usnig this in GitHub Actions, the common images (`windows-latest` and `ubuntu-latest`) already have it so you don't need to install anything.

 ### Usage

+#### PowerShell CLI

-Use the script like this:
+Use the script like this to output the analyzer violations with `Write-Error`:

 ```pwsh
 ./Invoke-Analyzer.ps1 -SettingsPath PSScriptAnalyzerSettings.psd1